 Just like different individual ear piercing professionals may cost more or less than one another, so do different studios.
 Studios that get lots of customers are likely to charge higher prices than those that don’t get a lot of people coming in.

 It makes sense though.
 They have to balance how many piercings they are able to do in a day with how many people are coming in, and being popular means their piercers are more experienced.

 Yes, the ear piercing stand at your mall is probably the least expensive place to get your ears pierced, and sure, it may turn out fine.
-But if it doesn’t, then you’re going to have to spend more money to get your ear re-pierced.
-Or you can decide not to re-pierce it and feel bad that you wasted money on something you didn’t get to keep.
+Although if it doesn’t, then you’re going to have to spend more money to get your ear re-pierced.
+Of course, you can decide not to re-pierce it, but you will probably end up feeling bad that you wasted money on something you didn’t get to keep.

 Most studios suggest only gold, titanium, or surgical steel for initial ear jewelry, and they may charge a flat fee for the piercing plus basic jewelry, or they may instead price out your piercing separately, one fee for the process and one for the jewelry you select.

 In addition to the cost of the piercing itself, you may end up spending a bit more money before leaving the piercing studio.

 Many people like to buy extra jewelry while they’re at a shop so they can get the kind of quality pieces they want.

 Your piercer should also suggest aftercare products to help your piercing heal without infection or other complications.
 Cleaning an ear piercing is extremely important, so don’t overlook this part of the aftercare process.